reingel/LangRepeater/README.md

 ### whisper-cli

-Required for auto-generating subtitle files from audio.
+Required for auto-generating subtitle files from audio and retiming timestamps.

 Install [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and make `whisper-cli` available in your PATH.